fkohl04/framework-performance/README.md

 # framework-performance

+This repository serves as base for a blog entry.
+If you want to retrace the explained testing result see [this chapter.](#how-to-execute-the-test--not-part-of-blog-entry)

 ## Motivation

 During the development of distributed applications their performance is always a crucial part.
 Every application is